-Nigeria National Carbon Registry (under NCCC Secretariat)
+Nigeria National Carbon Registry (under NCCCS)

-- 78. Nigeria is to establish a National Carbon Registry to perform the following functions: - Record and maintain an account of the eligible mitigation activities/projects that will be implemented within national boundaries or transferred internationally as ITMOs. - Serve as a centralized database for registering and tracking carbon credits generated through emissions reduction activities/projects.
-Maintain a comprehensive database of ITMOs, including authorization, first-transfer and other transfers, use towards NDC or OIMP or voluntary cancellation (OMGE) and other tracking details such as unique project identification numbers, issuance date, quantity, project information, and transfer history. - Maintain the integrity of the carbon market by preventing double counting and ensuring that credits represent real, additional, and permanent reductions. - This will be hosted on a software application capable of recording and maintaining a database and tracking the transfers of the ITMOs. - 79.
-The MAP must complete a registry application to open an account and obtain a unique identity for registration on the National Carbon registry under the applicable mechanism.
+- 79. Nigeria is to establish a National Carbon Registry to perform the following functions: - Record and maintain an account of the eligible mitigation activities/projects that will be implemented within national boundaries or transferred internationally as ITMOs. - Serve as a centralised database for registering and tracking carbon credits generated through emissions reduction activities/projects.
+Maintain a comprehensive database of ITMOs, including authorisation, first-transfer and other transfers, use towards NDC or OIMP or voluntary cancellation (OMGE) and other tracking details such as unique project identification numbers, issuance date, quantity, project information, and transfer history. - Maintain the integrity of the carbon market by preventing double counting and ensuring that credits represent real, additional, and permanent reductions. - This will be hosted on a software application capable of recording and maintaining a database and tracking the transfers of the ITMOs.